mmamedov/page-cache/README.md

 -------------------------------------------------------------------
 PageCache makes it simple to maintain a full page cache in PHP while using sessions.

+One example for using session feature could be when you need to  incorporate logged in users into your applications.
+In that case URL might remain same (if you rely on sessions to log users in), while content of the page will be different for each logged in user.

 For PageCache to be aware of your $_SESSION, in config file or in your PHP file you must enable session support.
 In your PHP file, before calling `init()` call `$cache->config()->setUseSession(true)`.
 That's it!
 Now your session pages will be cached seperately for your different session values.